xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 ## Cell complex as a generalization of graph theory

-Note that graph (with nodes and edges), and cell-complex (with faces and bodies and higher), are all only syntax, i.e. without interpretion.
+Note that graph (with nodes and edges), and cell complex (with faces and bodies and higher), are all only syntax, i.e. without interpretion.

 They are NOT model.